ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/drizzle-auction-manager/README.md

 The rest of the functions are self-explanatory but are well commented for the readers to understand.

-## Create Migration smart contracts
+## Create Migration Smart Contracts

 Create the file `Migration.sol` inside of the contracts directory and paste the following code: